mbucchia/OpenXR-Eye-Trackers/README.md

 Donations are welcome and totally optional.
 Please use [my GitHub sponsorship page](https://github.com/sponsors/mbucchia) to make one-time or recurring donations!

 Thank you!

+## Special thanks

+Thanks to my beta testers for helping throughout development and release (in alphabetical order):

+- BARRACUDAS
+- MoleUK
+- Omniwhatever